saidbleik/batchai_mm_ad/Readme.md

 Similarly, you can create a shell [script](scheduler/pred.sh) for making predictions and a cleanup [script](scheduler/cleanup.sh) to delete the Batch AI jobs that have finished running.
 The scripts, along with their config files, need to be stored on the scheduler machine.

-Note that at the time of writing this document, a Batch AI job needs to be deleted manually before submitting a new job with the same name.
+Note that at the time of writing this document, a Batch AI job needed to be deleted manually before submitting a new job with the same name.

 The scripts can be automated through [cron jobs](https://help.ubuntu.com/community/CronHowto) by creating the following lines in a crontab [file](scheduler/cron.txt) and adding that file to the scheduler using the *crontab* command.
 These cron jobs would perform training, predicting, and cleanup every hour at minutes 0, 20, and 40 respectively.